andrewrm98/a3-andrewrm98-andrew-morrison/README.md

 - I used Bulma and Tabulator for CSS.
 Bulma provides a lot of CSS classes for you and made styling very quick and simple.
 Tabulator takes care of my tables and makes them clean and even provides styling for them as well.
 - I also authored a lot of my own CSS for many miscellaneous things such as the size of things, font color, rounding the edges of my divs, giving things borders, and positioning them on the screen
 - The five packages were: passport (for user authentication), express-session (for user cookies), body-parser (for parsing JSON objects), passport-local (for passport strategies), express (for server side route handling)
+- Passport sessions never worked for me, they are always undefined.
+I am using a variable to hold the name of the user so the proper elements of the table can be used when logged in.

 ## Technical Achievements
 - **Tech Achievement 1**: I used passport to verify usernames and passwords contained in a lowdb database